madetech/learn/event-plans/mld/facilitators-guide.md

   - Ask them thought provoking open-ended questions
   - Challenge any assumptions that they have made
   - If possible, question any opinions that they have
+- Mention to individuals interesting things you've noticed that could make good Show & Tells
+- Nudge people about Show & Tells gently

+## Show & Tell

+Invite people to talk a little about what they learned

+Have a screen ready to make it possible for people to show code.

+- This could be to show their favourite feature
+- Could be to show some code
+- Could be to talk about things that they don't like or found surprising.
+- Could be to get criticism on code written during the day